 Final Exam Checklist

-Please consult this checklist (also available as a PDF) for details about the timeline and your responsibilities:
+Please consult this checklist for details about the timeline and your responsibilities:

 Be registered for the quarter in which both the final exam and the dissertation is submitted.